mParticle/docs/src/pages/developers/custom-roles/index.md

 Custom roles are visible across an entire mParticle organization, even though the account ID must be included in calls to the Custom Roles API.

-Some permissions are included with all custom roles by default and cannot be removed.
-These are noted in the permissions reference.
-Additionally, the `user:core` permission must be included with every custom role object in your manifest.
+The `user:core` permission is included with every custom role object in your manifest.
 This permission is necessary for users to be able to log in and view the mParticle dashboard.

 ## View tasks